fabsharp/babylon-react-provider/README.md

 Plug your BabylonJS scenes inside a React UI.
 Designed for application with mixed React/BabylonJS components to be easily compatible with **React UI Components Libraries** like material-ui, chakra, bootstrap, etc.

 ## Why
-Babylon React provider allow you to easily plug Babylon's scenes inside a React context using the _vanilla Babylon API__

-Remark : If you want to use a _Babylon React like declarative syntax_ you should use the excellent library [react-babylonjs](https://github.com/brianzinn/react-babylonjs)

 When you want to use Babylon inside a React UI you will have to adress some challenges like creating a Context to host the Engine, mount/unmount the rendering canvas, using states to access the scene, disposing ressources on React unmount, StrictMode, react-router, Suspense etc.

 Babylon React Provider give you a solid foundation for all this tasks through fine-crafting & well-tested components.

+Remark :
+- Babylon React provider allow you to easily plug Babylon's scenes inside a React context using the _vanilla Babylon API_
+- If you want to use a _Babylon React like declarative syntax_ you should use the excellent library [react-babylonjs](https://github.com/brianzinn/react-babylonjs)

 ## How